ETS-ReactNative3/gym-tracker-react-native/lessons.md

 * Styling - CSS

-* Keeping track of the component hierachy
+* Keeping track of the component hierach

+* Start constructing data from smallest unit - do server first